 The corporate travel sector is facing a much slower recovery than leisure travel.
 The pandemic has reshaped how business is conducted, and there is a greater reliance on connecting with business colleagues remotely.
-Destination Canada has estimated that business travel will only recover to about 80% of prepandemic levels by 2024, and true recovery will not likely happen till 2028.
+Destination Canada has estimated that business travel will only recover to about 80% of prepandemic levels by the end of 2024, and true recovery will not likely happen till 2028.

-Product Degradation
+Product & Capacity Degradation

 As a result of the pandemic, financial reserves and access to capital from most tourism businesses are limited.
 As many providers have had to scale back on their business operations and services drastically, there has been a decline in the quality of experience delivered.
-This will have a long-term effect on the quality of tourism products in Canada, and in the long term, this could deteriorate travel experiences and gradually damage a destination's reputation.
+It has also proved challenging for businesses to scale back up again to be able to accept the capacity they had previously.
+This will have a long-term effect on the quality and quantity of tourism products in Canada, and in the long term this could deteriorate travel experiences and gradually damage a destination's reputation.